 Anyone who undergoes a traumatic experience can suffer from PTSD, including children and adolescents.
 Traumatic experiences can include something that happened to the child or something that the child witnessed or something that happened to someone close to the child, like a parent, sibling, or peer.

-Take a look at some of the things you should know about adolescent PTSD – what it looks like, what the risk factors are, and what you can do about it.
+Take a look at some of the things you should know about teen PTSD – what it looks like, what the risk factors are, and what you can do about it.

 What Causes PTSD?